 - Nutrition and Foods

 - Social Work

-The following majors within the College of Applied Arts offer teacher certification options:
+Yes, the following majors within the College of Applied Arts offer teacher certification options:

-In addition to the requirements of your major you would also need to apply and be accepted to the Teacher Preparation Program.
+In addition to the requirements of your major, you would also need to apply and be admitted to the Teacher Preparation Program.

 If I do not take any courses at Texas State next semester do I have to get re-admitted to the university?

 Students who have been away from Texas State for one long semester (fall or spring) and wish to return are considered former students.
 All former students must reapply in order to return to Texas State.

 For more information contact the Office of Undergraduate Admissions: https://www.admissions.txstate.edu/future-students/returning.html